UPDATE 04.01.2022: We’ve published our process as an infographic. You can view or download it here.

 This approach remains flexible and open to scope changes throughout, too.
 The client can add and subtract requirements at any point in time because the project planning operates on the fine detail level.
 Furthermore, the client controls the spend because they pay upfront for each sprint.
 In case they want to put the project on hold, they certainly can.

 At this stage, we were extremely excited.
 We knew we were onto something, but we had our objections.
-We couldn’t fully embrace the agile just yet.
+We couldn’t fully embrace agile just yet.

 One of the issues that were rightfully pointed out by our team was the difference between software development and website development, and the resources both use.
-Agile was invented for bigger teams which handle projects that span across many months and employ several developers working full-time around the clock in parallel.
+Agile was invented for bigger teams that handle projects that span across many months and employ several developers working full-time around the clock in parallel.
 Websites aren’t that complicated, and in our case, one developer per website build has always been enough.

 Next on the list was the “all-in or nothing” bit.
 In the agile world, it is black and white.
 No mid-tones.
 Whoever is part of an agile project needs to follow the same principles or else the project fails.